made-by-jonny/useForm/README.md

 Basic hook for forms that will transform data on submit to an object format, it relys on the developer to be using the html validations on inputs.

-for now just copy index.js into your project.

 ### Usage

+For now just copy index.js into your project, will create npm module soon.

 useForm should be given a function that you want to pass data to do fire once form is submitted. useForm returns